12 Common Sunken Trampoline Problems (with Solutions)

 Snake in sunken trampoline pit is a common thing that we hear frequently.
 Either snake enters from the drain or from the underneath mat.

 So, how to keep snakes away of the in-ground trampoline?
-You can keep the surroundings clean, destroy the snakes safe den, install a snake-proof perimeter, deterrents scents or sounds, snake trap, predators like dogs, etc.
+You can keep the surroundings clean, destroy the snakes’ safe den, install a snake-proof perimeter, deterrents scents or sounds, snake traps, predators like dogs, etc.

 8. Immovability

-It seems a problem at first, but as this last for long so it’s worth actually.
-You can do necessary backyard innovation even there is an in-ground trampoline.
+It seems a problem at first, but as this last for a long so, it’s worth actually.
+You can do necessary backyard innovation even if there is an in-ground trampoline.
 And it’s quite easy to winterize the sunken trampoline.

 9. Weeds Grow